Nuclear facilities in Iran: Chalus

 In 1995, Iranian exiles living in Europe claimed Iran was building a secret facility for building nuclear weapons in a mountain 20 kilometres from the town of Chalus.
 In October 2003 Mohamed ElBaradei announced that "In terms of inspections, so far, we have been allowed to visit those sites to which we have requested access".
 It therefore appears the allegations about the Chalus site were unfounded.

 Darkovin

 Iran declared on 6 March 2007 that it has started construction of a domestically built nuclear power plant with capacity of 360 MW in Darkovin, in southwestern Iran.

 Fordow

+The Fordow Fuel Enrichment Plant is a nuclear facility dug deep into a mountain near the city of Qom, and located approximately 160 km south of Tehran.
+Originally an Islamic Revolutionary Guard Corps missile base, it was later converted into an underground uranium enrichment facility.
+After Natanz, Fordow is the second pilot enrichment plant belonging to Iran, and is considered Iran's best sheltered nuclear site as it is believed to be buried up to 80m deep and has been described as being about three floors below ground.
+Despite early compliance with the JCPOA according to which Iran was to refrain from Uranium enrichment, it was discovered in 2023 that the facility was modified to continue the enrichment process, and uranium enriched to 83.7%, just short of the 90% required for a nuclear weapon, was located at the site.